 Rainiest period.
 Potential for rougher seas can influence boat trips and diving visibility.

 Good fishing opportunities exist year-round, with specific target species varying by season.
 Beach activities are best enjoyed during the dry season for maximum sunshine.
-Beaches are not as busy during the shoulder and low seasons.
+Shores are not as busy during the shoulder and low seasons.

 Sightings, though unpredictable, are most common from February to May.
 Patience and luck are part of these encounters.